(Guest Post) My Heart Monitor and Staff Burnout

-Many thanks to my dear friend and colleague, Dr. Julie Anderson, my former Development director who offers her perspective on the real dangers of staff burnout.
+(Note from Joan: Many thanks to my dear friend and colleague, Dr. Julie Anderson, my former Development director who offers her perspective on the real dangers of nonprofit burnout.)

 Last week, Joan told the world that her “Type A” management style made me “burn out” and almost killed me.